 Piraiba Lodge and possible in combination with King William Falls!

-Are you looking for adventure + challenge and want to measure yourself against the world’s largest freshwater predators?
-Aren’t you afraid to travel to the most remote areas of the deep Guyana jungle to take on the river monsters?
+Dear sport anglers, are you looking for adventure + challenge and want to measure yourself against the world’s largest freshwater predators?
+Aren’t you afraid to fishing travel in GUYANA to the most remote areas of the deep Guyana jungle to take on the river monsters?